zwizwa/asm_tools/README.md

 - The CPU in Seq is a simple proof-of-concept design.
 It is definitely not general purpose.
 However I do find it useful.
-It does not seem to need pipelining at the clock rates I'm using it at, and it is terribly convenient to have function nesting and loops as opposed to writing custom state machine sequencers.
+It does not seem to need pipelining at the clock rates and on th hardware I'm using it, and it is terribly convenient to have function nesting and loops as opposed to writing custom state machine sequencers.

 - Being able to express both machine code and the instruction decoder, bus architecture etc.. in the same Haskell module opens up a lot of